Ijtihed/Portfolio/README.md

 ## Credits

-Special thanks to Mazin Elthawy for helping with deploying and setting up the server.
+Special thanks to Mazin Elthawy for giving me the idea of getting the website. :)

 ## License